 Houston Slip and Fall Lawyer

-injured because someone left a slip or trip hazard on the floor, it is no laughing matter.
-The law office of Simmons and Fletcher P.C. in Houston, TX, is your choice for a slip and fall or trip and fall attorney.
-If you have been injured in a slip or trip and fall accident, it is in your best interests to contact an experienced personal injury lawyer right away.
+injured because someone left a slip hazard on the floor, it is no laughing matter.
+The law office of Simmons and Fletcher P.C. in Houston, TX, is your choice for a slip and fall attorney.
+If you have been injured in a slip and fall accident, it is in your best interests to contact an experienced personal injury lawyer right away.

 Liability Dependent Upon Classification Of the Injured Person

 Under Texas law, the duty owed to a person who enters another person’s property is determined by the injured party’s status.
 One who owns or is in control of property may owe a different duty depending upon the injured person’s status as an invitee, licensee or trespasser.
 The three classifications are: